utsavthakur448/Automated-VAPT-Framework/README.md

 # ⚠️ Current Limitations

-NEXUS-VAPT `0.1.0` is an **early-stage VAPT framework** and should not be considered a replacement for mature commercial or open-source security assessment platforms.
+VULNSCOPE `0.1.0` is an **early-stage VAPT framework** and should not be considered a replacement for mature commercial or open-source security assessment platforms.

 Current limitations include: